Adel-BR/First-AI-project/README.md

 ## Background

 Many people struggle with managing their daily tasks, appointments, and routines.
-* Productivity can be hindered by poor time management and lack of reminders.
+• Productivity can be hindered by poor time management and lack of reminders.
-* A personal assistant can help streamline daily activities and improve efficiency.
+• A personal assistant can help streamline daily activities and improve efficiency.
-* My personal motivation comes from wanting to improve my own time management and productivity.c.
+• My personal motivation comes from wanting to improve my own time management and productivity.

 ## How is it used?